coder-hxl/x-crawl/README.md

 x-crawl is a flexible nodejs crawler library.
 Used to crawl pages, crawl interfaces, crawl files, and poll crawls.
 Flexible and simple to use, friendly to JS/TS developers.

-> If you like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, not only for its recognition, but also for Approved by the developer.
+> If you also like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, thank you all for your support.

 ## Features

 - **🔥 Async/Sync** - Just change the mode property to toggle async/sync crawling mode.
-- **⚙️Multiple functions** - Can crawl pages, crawl interfaces, crawl files and poll crawls.
+- **⚙️ Multiple functions** - Can crawl pages, crawl interfaces, crawl files and poll crawls.
 And it supports crawling single or multiple.
 - **🖋️ Flexible writing method** - A function adapts to multiple crawling configurations and obtains crawling results.
 The writing method is very flexible.
 - **⏱️ Interval crawling** - no interval/fixed interval/random interval, can effectively use/avoid high concurrent crawling.
 - **🔄 Retry on failure** - It can be set for all crawling requests, for a single crawling request, and for a single request to set a failed retry.